 - Nonlibrary-approved solicitation in any form is forbidden.

-- Public rest rooms shall not be used for bathing, shaving, washing clothing, or inappropriate behavior.
+- Public restrooms shall not be used for bathing, shaving, or washing clothing.

 - Conversations, including cell phone conversations, that disturb other patrons or interfere with the ability of the staff to perform its duties are forbidden.
 Volume from earphones and other portable devices should not be so loud as to disturb others.
 Speakerphone and speaker functions shall not be used inside the library.

 - Littering of the building and library grounds is forbidden.

 - Patrons’ personal belongings must not block access to walkways, computers, or other library resources, and must not be left unattended.
 Any carrying device that is allowed in the library is subject to search when the person leaves the building, in accordance with Arkansas Statute 13-2-805.

 - The police department will be called if children under 12 years of age are left unattended in front of the building prior to regular opening time or have not been picked up by 15 minutes after closing time.

 - Library computer users must sign in and agree to the Rules and Responsibilities for Public Computer and Internet Use.

 - Patrons shall not enter spaces marked “Staff Only” unless they have permission from a member of the library staff.

 - Children ages 11 and older are welcome to be at the library without a caregiver if their behavior complies with the Rules of Conduct.
 Caregivers should be at least sixteen years of age and attentive to the needs of persons in their care. **Note: Follow this link for more information about caregiver responsibilities and our Safe Child Procedures.